Polovb/interview-test/README.md

 I've only made changes on Numbers.vue and App.vue.

-1. The main change I've made is removing any DOM modifications.
-Instead of the hov() function directly making classList changes, it now creates a list of divisors for the number hovered.
+1. The main change I've made is removing DOM modifications.
+Instead of the `hov()` method directly making `classList` changes, it now creates a list of divisors for the number hovered.
 Then in the template, a number receives the active class if it's found in the list of divisors.

-2. To avoid having to scan through the DOM elements, I've put the list of numbers in a state variable which is then accessed by the hov() function.
+Editing classes directly worked fine in this instance but it can lead to unpredicted bugs and the logic I've used is cleaner.

+2. Instead of the list rendering triggering the creation of the numbers list, it's handled by the `beforeMount()` method.
+This allows for better separation of concerns: the script handles processing data and the template handles its display.
+This also allows for point 3.
+The `numbers` var is now a state variable, which makes sense as it's meant to change when the limit variable is updated.

+3. Instead of scanning through the DOM elements, the `hov()` method goes through the `numbers` list.

-3. Instead of using \$parent.limit, I'm using props to make it clear from App.vue that the parent component is sending this variable to its child component.
+4. Instead of using `\$parent.limit`, I'm using props to make it clear from `App.vue` that the parent component is sending this variable to its child component.

-4. Finally I've made some CSS changes so it would look neat and to improve readability on bigger monitors.
+5. Finally I've made some CSS changes so it would look neat and to improve readability on bigger monitors.
 This is after all a test for a frontend role.

 <!-- # Spec